-Catalonia is the most industrialized region of Spain so it pays a large share of Spanish taxes.
+Catalonia is the most industrialized region in Spain so it pays a large share of Spanish taxes.
+Finances are part of the continuing tension between Catalan independence forces and the central authorities in Madrid.

-There is a continuing tension between the central authorities in Madrid and Catalan independence forces.
-El Clásico (the Classic) soccer game between FC Barcelona and Real Madrid plays out this rivalry on the soccer field.
+El Clásico (the Classic) soccer game between FC Barcelona and Real Madrid plays out this political rivalry on the soccer field.